-International Conference "Dynamic Alignments and Realignments in Global Southeast Asia," Organized by the FRIAS Research Focus Southeast Asia, Freiburg, 24 - 26 June 2015
+"Dynamic Alignments and Realignments in Global Southeast Asia"

+International conference organized by the FRIAS Research Focus Southeast Asia, Freiburg, 24 - 26 June 2015

-The FRIAS Research Focus "Dynamic Alignments and Dealignments in Global Southeast Asia" examines how global flows and challenges impact on the actors, patterns and processes that drive social and institutional adjustments in a strategically important, economically vibrant, culturally diverse and politically volatile region.
-Alignments denote forms of cooperation, alliances, coalition-building and caucuses; de-alignments refer to fragmentation, conflict and disintegration as responses to intensifying global and local challenges.
-How alignments and dealignments of societal groups play out in a highly diverse world region like Southeast Asia and how they shape cultural, political and economic processes is an issue of great significance.
-The Research Focus explores at different organizational levels - international, national, local - and from an interdisciplinary perspective how cultures of cooperation are negotiated and by which encounters and narratives changing alignments between nations as well as diverse ethnic, economic, religious, political and professional groups are framed.
-The conference is a stocktaking exercise of current work under the Research Focus and presents work in progress of FRIAS fellows and guests working on Southeast Asia.
+The FRIAS Research Focus "Dynamic Alignments and Dealignments in Global Southeast Asia" examines how global flows and challenges impact the actors, patterns and processes that drive social and institutional adjustments in a strategically important, economically vibrant, culturally diverse and politically volatile region.
+Alignments denote forms of cooperation, alliances, coalition-building and caucuses; de-alignments refer to fragmentation, conflict and disintegration in response to intensifying global and local challenges.
+How alignments and dealignments of societal groups play out in a highly diverse region like Southeast Asia and how they shape cultural, political and economic processes is an issue of great significance.
+The research focus takes an interdisciplinary perspective to explore how cultures of cooperation are negotiated on various organizational levels, i.e. international, national and local.
+The actors shaping these alignments and realignments could be nations, ethnic, economic, religious, political and professional groups.
+The conference is a stocktaking exercise of current work within the research focus and presents the work in progress of FRIAS fellows and guests.